Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 Air-to-Ground Mode is a specialized boresight mode available at range selections of 5 to 50 miles, used to provide accurate range information against targets in ground clutter, whether moving or stationary, used with WRCS dive modes.
-Selection of this mode aligns the radar to the Radar Boresight line, selects short pulse width transmission, and limits lockon range to 20 miles.
+Selection of this mode aligns the radar to the Radar Boresight line, selects short pulse width transmission, and limits lock-on range to 20 miles.

-The pilot initiates acquisition by selecting the A/G gunsight mode and placing the pipper over the intended target at a dive angle between 10 and 40 degrees.
+The pilot initiates acquisition by selecting the A/G gun-sight mode and placing the pipper over the intended target at a dive angle between 10 and 40 degrees.
 At this point, the WSO will adjust receiver gain so that only one return is visible on the scope- the Main Beam Clutter return.
 The WSO then activates half-action on the Antenna Hand Control, which displays the range strobe in the center of the acquisition cursor.
-Moving the acquisition cursor/range strobe combination to the center of the Main Beam Clutter return, the WSO presses full-action for automatic lockon to be attempted.
+Moving the acquisition cursor/range strobe combination to the center of the Main Beam Clutter return, the WSO presses full-action for automatic lock-on to be attempted.
 Once achieved, the ASE circle will appear with the range strobe centered.
-Range data will be supplied to the WRCS for release of munitions at the proper distance, and the current range is also displayed on the gunsight pipper range bar.
+Range data will be supplied to the WRCS for release of munitions at the proper distance, and the current range is also displayed on the gun-sight pipper range bar.

 If a false lock occurs, the lock is broken with a selection of half-action.
-Reattempt can be performed with another adjustment of reciever gain to maximize the center return, then selecting full-action.
+Reattempt can be performed with another adjustment of receiver gain to maximize the center return, then selecting full-action.
 Once the ASE circle is shown, full-action can be released.

 ### BEACON Position